That's a lot of letters! Give us your name, age, and a way to reach you.

 Get inspired by checking out the Terrace Public Library's Marble Run lesson.

 The library's Leopard Gecko, K'oom, went for a walk down-town and thought it would be fun to take some pictures.
-Unfortunately, she has a terrible memory.
-K'oom can't remember where the pictures were taken!
+Thanks to you, she knows where each picture was taken!